nazihous/nmon2pbi/README.md

 you can drill down into specific time intervals to identify processes causing CPU spikes based on PID, PPID, full command, command, or user.
 - Each `UARGSID` is derived from a combination of `PID`, timestamp, and file-specific details, ensuring uniqueness.
 - This allows you to connect and filter the `TOP` table based on user arguments (`UARGS`)

+### FOR MORE
+- you can use nmonchart to make comparison  ,  check : https://nmon.sourceforge.io/pmwiki.php
+-